Akshay Kumar Gets Trolled Over His Picture With Kriti Sanon’s Sister Nupur Sanon!

 A few users also took digs at his Canadian origin after this picture went viral.
 Some also defended Akshay and tweeted in support of the actor.
 A user wrote, "Why did the girl not object.
 Perhaps she wanted importance...
 Akshay sitting on her dupatta."

-Internet can be a dangerous place sometimes!
+The internet can be a dangerous place sometimes!

-Coming back to the song, 'Filhaal' is a romantic song which is written by Jaani.
-And B Praak has lent his voice.
+Coming back to the song, 'Filhaal' is a romantic number, penned by Jaani with vocals by B Praak.
 The song is expected to be a massive hit!

 When Rajesh Khanna Confessed ENVYING Amitabh Bachchan's Success: Each Time He Slipped, I Smiled